carla-simulator/carla/Docs/adv_traffic_manager.md

 !!!
 Important
     Note how the default creation of a TM uses always `port=8000`, and so, only the first time a __TM-Server__ is created.
 The rest will be __TM-Clients__ connecting to it.

-The CARLA server keeps register of all the TM instances internally by storing the port and also the client IP (hidden to the user) that link to them.
+The CARLA server keeps a register of all the TM instances internally by storing the port and the client IP (hidden to the user) that link to them.
 Right now there is no way to check the TM instances that have been created so far.
 A connection will always be attempted when trying to create an instance and it will either create a new __TM-Server__ or a __TM-Client__.

 !!!
 Note
     The class `TrafficManager.cpp` acts as a central hub managing all the different TM instances.